alphagov/reliability-engineering/source/documentation/monitoring-alerts/grafana-dashboards.md

 You can use these dashboards to get started customising your own dashboards, or if you want to check your monitoring works as you expect.

-#### GDS Application Metrics Default Dashboard

-The [GDS Application Metrics Default Dashboard](https://grafana-paas.cloudapps.digital/d/000000011/gds-default-dashboard?orgId=1) displays application metrics produced by [Ruby](https://github.com/prometheus/client_ruby/), [Java with Dropwizard](https://github.com/alphagov/gds_metrics_dropwizard) and [Python](https://github.com/alphagov/gds_metrics_python) clients.

-If you’ve configured your application with one of these libraries you can view its metrics.
-You can do this by selecting your application from the **Available Apps** dropdown.

-If the dropdown does not include your application, check the instructions for [setting up metrics](monitoring-alerts.html#bind-your-exporter-to-prometheus) and make sure any changes are deployed to [GOV.UK Platform as a Service (PaaS)](https://docs.cloud.service.gov.uk/).

 #### GDS Container Metrics Default Dashboard

 The [GDS Container Metrics Default Dashboard](https://grafana-paas.cloudapps.digital/d/E2dUvczmz/container-metrics?orgId=1) displays container metrics produced by the [paas-metric-exporter](https://github.com/alphagov/paas-metric-exporter).
 Select your application from the **App** dropdown to view metrics for your application when you run the paas-metric-exporter.